Kelsey-Hunt/Kelsey-Hunt/README.md

 As a web developer, I love to leverage my eye for aesthetic and problem solving skills to design polished pages and apps with powerful backend functionality.

-💬 Let's chat about...anything really!
+<h2>💬 Let's chat about...</h2>
+Anything really!
 I have many interests, but here are some of my current favs:

 - 💻 Programming: Creative CSS layout ideas
 - 📚 Books: The Silent Patient by Alex Michaelides
 - 🏝 Travel Destinations: Mexico (although I just had a good time in Las Vegas!)
 - 📺 TV Shows: House of the Dragon or Rings of Power
 - 🏈 Football: Kansas City Chiefs

 <h2>👩🏼‍💻 What I'm Up To </h2>